deepgram/web-next/content/blog/posts/building-a-conversational-ai-flow-with-deepgram/index.md

 `python silence_interval.py  -k 'YOUR_DG_API_KEY'`

 These two samples should give you an idea of how immediate different types of feedback feel, and how they can be incorporated into different types of real-time speech to text applications.
-After incorporating these into your application, you can have your downstream system decide how to best respond to the user's input.
+After applying one of the strategies shown here in your application, you can have your downstream system decide how to best respond to the user's input.
 Happy building!